metaplex-foundation/docs/docs/01-programs/02-candy-machine/08-minting.md

 Another way guards may perform that pre-validation step is by relying on an external solution.

-For instance, when using the Gatekeeper guard, we must request a Gateway Token by performing a challenge — such as completing a Captcha — which depends on the configured Gatekeep Network.
+For instance, when using the Gatekeeper guard, we must request a Gateway Token by performing a challenge — such as completing a Captcha — which depends on the configured Gatekeeper Network.
 The Gatekeeper guard will then check for the existence of such Gateway Token to either validate or reject the mint.
 [You can learn more about the Gatekeeper guard on its dedicated page](/programs/candy-machine/available-guards/gatekeeper).

 ![CandyMachinesV3-Minting5.png](/assets/candy-machine-v3/CandyMachinesV3-Minting5.png#radius)